ssmtariq/TUNA/README.md

 - `TUNA_gp.py`: A script to run TUNA with the optimizer switched out for a gaussian process model
 - `TUNA_no_model.py`:The full TUNA sampling methodology without the noise adjustor model.
 - `TUNA_no_outlier.py`: The full TUNA sampling methodology without the outlier detection.
-- `TUNA.py`: The normal TUNA sampling script that is used tbroughout the paper.
+- `TUNA.py`: The normal TUNA sampling script that is used throughout the paper.

 ### Scripts used for Reproducing Selected Experiments